Subaru-PFS/ets_fiberalloc/README.md

   fract := obs_time/total_time

-- "time" is a ISO 8601 string containing the date and time of the observation.
+- "time" is an ISO 8601 string containing the date and time of the observation.
   This is needed to calculate the telescope elevation, the exact azimuth and altitude of the targets as seen from Subaru, and the distortion of target positions in the instrument's focal plane.